 Text messaging laws are there to protect consumers from spam texts.
 It’s right that you should only text customers or leads that genuinely want to hear from your business.
 To get explicit permission for sending SMS, you should provide ways for subscribers to opt-in.
 This could be through an online landing page, as part of a payment portal or simply by getting customers to text a dedicated shortcode or long code number.

 As well as providing a choice for opt-ins, you should also offer subscribers a chance to opt-out from SMS communications.
 The best practice in this regard is to include an opt-out link in each text message you send.

 2. Personalise your texts

 Customers or leads are more likely to interact with your texts if you include their names in your messages.
-Also, include your company name (if you don’t offer Verified SMS) to ensure the recipient knows where the text is coming from.
+Also, include your company name (if you don’t use Verified SMS) to ensure the recipient knows where the text is coming from.

 3. Send relevant texts only